 Preheat the oven to 170C and line to trays with baking paper or parchment.

-Roll the dough between 2 sheets of baking paper/parchment, until 3mm in thickness.
+Roll the dough between 2 sheets of baking paper/parchment, to approximately 4mm in thickness.
 My flower-shaped cutter measurements were taken from the middle, at their widest point.
 The large cutter measured 6½cm and the small cutter measured 4½cm.

 Peel the surrounding dough away from outside of the cut shapes and set aside.
 Then gently peel the biscuit off the baking paper/parchment.
 Gather those peeled off trimmings together and then roll out again.